influxdata/influxdb-python/docs/source/api-documentation.rst

     client = DataFrameClient(host='127.0.0.1', port=8086, username='root', password='root', database='dbname')

-.. note:: Only when using UDP (use_udp=True) the connections is established.
+.. note:: Only when using UDP (use_udp=True) the connection is established.

 .. _InfluxDBClient-api: